DanielLosada/Transformers---Lyrics-Generator/README.md

 The first dataset (Genius lyrics) contains 81 artist's song lyrics labeled by their filename.
 There are 100 songs for each artist.

-The second dataset (Song lyrics from 79 musical genres) was obtained using scraping, it contains lyrics of multiple artists and additionally it sorts them by genre.
-It consists of two datasets - artists-data.csv and lyrics-data.csv. lyrics-data.csv has data on 379.893 song lyrics from 4.239 artists, including artist name, song name, lyrics and lyrics language. artists-data.csv has data on 4.168 artists with styles, popularity and number of songs.
+The second dataset, obtained through web scraping, encompasses song lyrics from 79 different musical genres.
+It includes lyrics from numerous artists along with supplementary information such as the genre and popularity of each artist.
+The dataset is composed of two CSV files: "artists-data.csv" and "lyrics-data.csv".

+The "lyrics-data.csv" file contains data on a substantial number of song lyrics, totaling 379,893 entries, spanning across 4,239 artists.
+Each entry includes details such as the artist name, song name, lyrics content, and the language in which the lyrics are written.

+The "artists-data.csv" file provides information about 4,168 artists featured in the dataset.
+It includes additional details like the genre associated with each artist, their popularity, and the number of songs attributed to them.

+Together, these CSV files form a comprehensive collection of song lyrics, artist information, and relevant metadata from a diverse range of musical genres.

 <p align="right"><a href="#toc">To top</a></p>

 ## 3. Working Environment <a name="working_env"></a>